THE INALIENABLE RIGHT TO LIFE (Director’s Speech, Animal Rights National Conference)

-China is the world’s largest supplier of animal skins.
+China is the world’s largest exporter of animal skins.
 More than 95 percent of China’s finished fur garments are exported for sale overseas, and more than half are sold in the United States.

 Canada’s annual seal hunt is the world’s largest commercial slaughter of marine mammals – baby seals are clubbed and brutally slain for their fur, most skinned alive – so young, they have not learned to swim to save themselves from human predators.